Andy Roddick: 2009: Longest Wimbledon final

 After a break from tournament tennis to get married, Roddick returned to action at the ATP World Tour Masters 1000 clay-court event in Madrid.
 In his first match, Roddick survived two match points in the second-set tiebreaker to defeat Tommy Haas.
 In the quarterfinals, Roddick again lost to Federer.
 Roddick had his career-best result at the French Open, when he defeated Marc Gicquel in the third round.
 He lost in the fourth round to Monfils.

-A twisted ankle forced Roddick to retire from his semifinal match against James Blake at 4–4 during the Aegon Championships, his first grass-court tournament that year.
-He was seeded sixth at Wimbledon.
-Roddick defeated Lleyton Hewitt in the quarterfinals, serving a career-high of 43 aces, and third-seeded Andy Murray in the semifinals.
+A twisted ankle forced Roddick to retire from his semifinal against James Blake at 4–4 during the Aegon Championships.
+At Wimbledon, Roddick defeated Lleyton Hewitt in the quarterfinals, serving a career-high of 43 aces, and third-seeded Andy Murray in the semifinals.
 He then lost to Federer for the third time in a Wimbledon final with a fifth set reaching 14–16, and he was praised for his performance.
 Even though Roddick lost this match, he set a record for number of games won in a Wimbledon final at 39.
 This was his fourth meeting with Federer in a Grand Slam final, all won by Federer.
 The match set records for the longest men's Grand Slam final in history at 77 games and fifth set in a men's Grand Slam final.
 Following the match, when asked to elaborate on his marathon performance, Roddick replied, "I lost."
 On the strength of his Wimbledon performance, Roddick returned to the top five on July 13, 2009.